LukasdelasCasas/LukasdelasCasas.github.io/_posts/2018-07-26-Topic_Modeling.md

 ![](../img/lukas_voit/tm30_A20_50_iter500_Max10_Topic_19.png)

-Those two don´t  really match each other, but the Nr.
+Those two donÂ´t  really match each other, but the Nr.
 40/ 4 shows similarities with the dispatch of Nelson:
 Topic 40 Nr.4 (Legislature):
 ![](../img/lukas_voit/tm40_A20_50_iter500_Max10_Topic_4.png)

 Topic 30 Nr.
 12 (Legislature):
 ![](../img/lukas_voit/tm30_A20_50_iter500_Max10_Topic_12.png)

--Same can be accounted for Nr.
+Same can be accounted for Nr.
 40/19:
 Topic 40 Nr.19 (European News):
 ![](../img/lukas_voit/tm40_A20_50_iter500_Max10_Topic_19.png)

 Topic 30 Nr.
 1 (European News):
 ![](../img/lukas_voit/tm30_A20_50_iter500_Max10_Topic_1.png)

-- Also can be said for Nr.
+Same issue is accountable for Nr.
 40/23, which is more comparable with Nelson:

 Topic 40 Nr.23 (Groceries):
 ![](../img/lukas_voit/tm40_A20_50_iter500_Max10_Topic_23.png)